18F/Dot-Net-Encasement/README.md

 * Writing tests using a mock object.
 * Registering a new service in Web API framework.

-The [next part](../../tree/part-4), we'll build on these lessons and create a new controller and tests for a legacy SOPA-based service.
+The [next part](../../tree/part-4), we'll build on these lessons and create a new controller and tests for a legacy SOAP-based service.